mrigankvashist/100-Days-of-Java/README.md

 - ### Add two numbers represented as Linked Lists Given the heads of two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order, and each of their nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.

+# Day 68
+- ### Delete given node in a Linked List : O(1) approach
+Problem Statement: Write a function to delete a node in a singly-linked list.
+You will not be given access to the head of the list instead, you will be given access to the node to be deleted directly.
+It is guaranteed that the node to be deleted is not a tail node in the list.